'}}

 We all wear masks sometimes.

-Not the kind with glitter or fangs — but the invisible ones we put on to appear confident, sociable, or fine.
+Not the kind with glitter or fangs, but the invisible ones we put on to appear confident, sociable, acceptable.

-At first, these masks protect us.
+These masks protect us.
 They make conversations easier, parties bearable, workplaces manageable.
 But over time, they start to weigh us down.
-Pretending to be endlessly confident or easygoing might help us blend in, but it also distances us from who we really are.
+Pretending to be endlessly confident or easy going might help us blend in, but it also stops us showing up for who we really are.

-And deep down, we know — no mask can give us the belonging we truly crave.
+The masks can prevents us from experiencing the belonging we truly crave.

-But your shyness isn’t a flaw.
-It’s a form of emotional sensitivity — a sign that you feel deeply, notice details others miss, and think before you speak.
-You process the world with care.
+We need to reframe shyness.... not as a flaw but as a form of emotional sensitivity; a sign that we feel deeply, notice details others miss, and think before we speak.

-When you stop fighting your shyness and start embracing your introversion, something powerful shifts inside you.
+When we stop trying to get rid of shyness, and start embracing who we are, something powerful shifts inside .

 When You Stop Fighting Who You Are, You Start to Heal

-When you make peace with your shy, quiet, or anxious parts, you stop seeing them as enemies.
+When you make peace with your shy, quieter parts, you stop seeing them as enemies.
 You begin to understand what they’re trying to protect.
-They’re not walls — they’re signals, showing you what safety and sincerity feel like.
+They’re not walls, they’re signals, showing you what safety and sincerity feel like.

 Owning your shyness doesn’t mean retreating into isolation.
 It means choosing authenticity over performance.

-It’s the first real step in overcoming social anxiety — not by forcing yourself to “be confident,” but by showing up honestly, even if you feel nervous.
+It’s the first real step in feeling authentically confident.
+Not by forcing yourself to perform, but by showing up honestly, even if you feel nervous.

 That’s courage in its purest form.